compwron/gradle-executable-jar-demo/README.md

 ## demo

-This is the tiniest demo of building a runnable jar from gradle.
+This is the tiniest demo of building a runnable jar from gradle for a groovy project.

 ````
-./gradlew jar
+gradle awesomejar
-java -jar build/libs/untitled.jar # this prints "Hi"
+java -jar build/libs/untitled-1.0.jar
 ````